Xylambda/kalmankit/README.md

 ```

 ## Usage
-To make use, you only need to decide the value of the different parameters.
+To make use of the Kalman filter, you only need to decide the value of the
-Let's apply the Kalman filter to extract the signal of `Ibex 35` financial time
+different parameters.
+Let's apply the Kalman filter to extract the signal of
-series.
-This series was obtained using [investpy](https://github.com/alvarobartt/investpy),
+`Ibex 35` financial time series.
+This series was obtained using
-but you will find the csv file in the examples folder.
+[investpy](https://github.com/alvarobartt/investpy), but you will find the csv
+file in the examples folder.
 ```python
 import numpy as np
 import pandas as pd